-Fire is the second leading cause of accidental death in the home.
-Each year, more than 3,500 people die in home fires, and there are more than 400,000 residential fires serious enough to be reported to fire departments.
+Fire is the second leading cause of unintentional death in the home.
+Each year, more than 3,700 people die in residential fires, and there are more than 400,000 residential fires serious enough to be reported to fire departments.

 About 90 percent of U.S. households have smoke detectors installed.
-However, a 1992 CPSC survey shows that the smoke detectors in 20 percent of those households -- about 16 million -- were not working, mostly because the battery was dead or missing.
+However, a CPSC survey found that the smoke detectors in 20 percent of those households -- about 16 million -- were not working, mostly because the battery was dead or missing.

 "Smoke detectors can save lives, but they won't work if they are not maintained," said CPSC Chairman Ann Brown.
 "They should be tested monthly, and the batteries should be replaced at least once a year or when they make a 'chirping' sound."